 Reading at Pucklechurch

-The development of reading cannot be seen in isolation from writing, speaking and listening/drama.
+The development of reading cannot be seen in isolation from writing, speaking and listening and role-play.
 The best readers are the best writers - we read as writers and write as readers!
-Strategies for writing, speaking and listening/drama therefore form an integral part of this reading policy.
+Strategies for writing, speaking and listening and role-play therefore form an integral part of this reading policy.

-In our school, we will strive to give pupils a stimulating environment, where reading materials allow children to explore reading in a variety of ways and help them to progress.
+In our school, we will strive to give pupils a stimulating environment, where children explore reading in a variety of ways and help them to progress.
 Furthermore, within English lessons we create an environment that stimulates the generation of ideas from texts where all ideas are accepted and valued.

 • Instil children with a love of reading that lasts for their lifetime, share with them an enthusiasm for children’s literature and help children to recognise the value of reading as a life skill.

 • Encourage children to become enthusiastic and reflective readers by introducing them to good quality books, from a variety of cultures and in a range of different styles and formats.

 • Develop our children’s understanding of a variety of text types including non-fiction, fiction, poetry and drama.

 • Develop children’s confidence, fluency, and independence when reading for different purposes.

 • Develop children’s abilities to reflect on and have an interest in what they have read and the language and punctuation choices made by the author.

 • Use drama and role-play, where appropriate, to immerse children in the text.